csu/encryptFS/README.md

 Some quick points:

 * Why are the files encrypted separately instead of being put together in blocks?
-Isn't this a flaw in the security/privacy?
-I'm willing to trade off the security to simplify the code and to allow for easier/quicker decryption of specific individual files.
+Isn't this a flaw in the security?
+For now, I'm willing to trade off the security to simplify the code and to allow for easier/quicker decryption of specific individual files.
 * Does this keep my original file metadata?
 For now, no.